bvandug/DDC/README.md

 # Evaluating DRL for control systems
 The project focuses on evaluating:
-- The Stablebaselines3 DRL algorithms (PPO, A2C, DQN, DDPG, TD3, SAC) on control systems.
+- The Stablebaselines3 DRL algorithms (PPO, A2C, DQN, DDPG, TD3, SAC) on various control systems.
 - Creating simulation environments that will train SB3 models faster but with similar fidelity

 ## Authors